Osiris-Team/Desku-Gradle-Starter-Extension/README.md

 - Preferred directory structure.
 - Usage examples of important methods.
 - `build.gradle` file that includes files other than .java source code.
+- Effortless publishing via Jitpack (simply update your author/repo-name in this readme).

 #### Important
 Optimally your extension only uses the **App, UI and Component**